Robinson v. Florida: Background

 Eighteen white and African American persons went to a restaurant in Shell's Department Store in Miami, Florida.
 Consistent with the restaurant's policy of refusing service to blacks, the restaurant manager requested the persons to leave.
 When they refused, they were arrested for violation of a statute allowing a restaurant to have a right to remove any person that it considered detrimental to serve.
-At trial the defendants their arrest, prosecution, and conviction by the state for requesting service at a restaurant that refused service to African Americans would violate the Equal Protection Clause of the Fourteenth Amendment.
+At trial the defendants argued that their arrest, prosecution, and conviction by the state for requesting service at a restaurant that refused service to African Americans would violate the Equal Protection Clause of the Fourteenth Amendment.
 The trial court stayed the adjudication of guilt and, consistent with state law, placed them on probation.
 On appeal, the Supreme Court of Florida affirmed, holding that the statute under which the convictions were made was nondiscriminatory and thus did not violate equal protection.

 Court's Decision

 The majority opinion by Justice Black did not reach the broad question posed by the defendants as to "whether the Fourteenth Amendment of its own force forbids a State to arrest and prosecute those who, having been asked to leave a restaurant because of their color, refuse to do so."
 Instead, the Court considered its prior ruling in Peterson v.
-Greenville, 373 U.S. 244 (1963), which ruled that a state law making it unlawful for restaurants to serve black and white persons in the same room or at the same table or counter constituted state acton in violation of the Equal Protection Clause of the Fourteenth Amendment.
+Greenville, 373 U.S. 244 (1963), which ruled that a state law making it unlawful for restaurants to serve black and white persons in the same room or at the same table or counter constituted state action in violation of the Equal Protection Clause of the Fourteenth Amendment.
 Florida had a regulation requiring any restaurant to have separate toilet and lavatory rooms for each race or sex served or employed.
 While this regulation did not directly and expressly forbid restaurants from serving both whites and blacks together, it burdened any restaurant serving both races, a state action in violation of the Equal Protection Clause as stated in Peterson.

 The concurring opinion of Justice Douglas simply stated that he would reverse based upon his opinions in Bell v.
 Maryland, 378 U.S. 226 (1964), another case involving a sit-in demonstration by African American students that was announced the same day as the Robinson decision.
-Justice Harlan stated that he was bound by the decision of Peterson and acquiesced in the judgment of the majority.
+Justice Harlan stated that he was bound by the decision of Peterson and acquiesced in the judgement of the majority.